 North Metro Fire Rescue District is focused on training area residents to provide cardiopulmonary resuscitation (CPR) and use an automatic external defibrillator (AED) when a co-worker, friend or loved one is choking or has stopped breathing.
-Every minute that goes by reduces the chance of survival by seven to 10%.
+Every minute that goes by reduces a person's chance of surviving cardiac arrest by 7-10%.
 Learn what to do so you can act when this happens.
 Lives have been saved when bystanders act and start care for victims of choking or sudden cardiac arrest.

 Heartsaver® CPR/AED classes are intended for people with little to no prior medical training.
 Participants will learn how to effectively recognize and treat emergencies in those first critical minutes.
 The class teaches participants how to administer adult, child and infant CPR, how to treat choking victims, and how to use an AED.

 HeartCode® BLS for Healthcare Providers classes are for healthcare professionals who need to know how to perform CPR, as well as other lifesaving skills, in a wide variety of in-hospital and out-of-hospital settings.
 After successful completion, participants will receive a course completion card, valid for two years.